sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

     Additionally, there are unit tests located in the UnitTests directory, which test the functionality of the core services using the NSubstitute mocking framework and xUnit.

     The project uses .NET 8.0 and is configured to build and test using GitHub Actions as defined in the build-test.yml file.
-The solution file is AccelerateDevGitHubCopilot.sln, which includes all the projects and their configurations.
+The solution file is AccelerateDevGHCopilot_M2.sln, which includes all the projects and their configurations.
     ```

 1. Use the Solution Explorer view to expand the project folders.